-The bootstrapped circuit is considered a suitable circuit in low voltage operation.
+Bootstrapped circuit is considered the suitable circuit in low voltage operation.
 It is connected to the sampling transistor in S/H circuits.
-The bootstrapped circuit aims to make the on-resistance of the sampling transistor small to improve the on-conductance between the input and output of the sampling switch.
-This section will present the proposed modified low-power bootstrapped S/H circuit for medium and high-frequency applications.
-[4] In addition to that, different bootstrapped circuits which are connected to the S/H circuit using a transmission gate will be discussed and compared with the proposed circuit.
+The aim of the bootstrapped circuit is to make the on-resistance of the sampling transistor small in order to improve the on-conductance between the input and output of the sampling switch.
+This section will present the proposed modified low-power bootstrapped S/H circuit for medium and high frequency applications.
+[4] In addition to that, different bootstrapped circuits which are connected to the S/H circuit using transmission gate will be discussed and compared with the proposed circuit.
 The principle of the first bootstrapped technique is shown in Fig.1.
-The single NMOS transistor represents the sampling transistor switch.
+The single NMOS transistor is represents the sampling transistor switch.
 In the off-state, the gate is grounded, so the device is in cutoff mode.
 In the on-state, a constant voltage of (VDD) is applied across the gate-source terminals, and a low on-resistance is formed from drain to source independent of the input signal.
 If the gate voltage exceeds (VDD) for a positive input signal, none of the terminal-to-terminal device voltages exceeds (VDD).
+[5]